 The United Nations Voluntary Fund for Victims of Torture - What the Fund is

-It is subject to UN Rules and Regulations, and is managed by the United Nations Secretary-General through OHCHR, with the advice of a Board of Trustees.
-The Board meets twice a year to determine priorities and review its policies and practices (February session) and adopt recommendations on grants (October session).
+The Fund is managed by the Office of the United Nations High Commissioner for Human Rights, with the advice of a Board of Trustees composed of independent experts from the five world regions.
+The Board meets twice a year to determine priorities, review policies and adopt recommendations on grants.

-The recommendations on grants adopted by the Board in October are then transmitted to the Secretary-General for his approval.
+The recommendations on grants adopted by the Board of Trustees in October are then transmitted to the Secretary-General for approval.
 As a rule, grants are disbursed in January, for the 12 months ahead.

 Download the Mission Statement of the Fund in E | F | S (PDF)

 For more information about the Fund download the flyer in E | F | S (PDF)

 Download the brochure of the Fund click here (PDF)